bcgov/nr-rfc-processing/docs/localdev.md

 ## Run build process

 This creates the basin / watershed directories, and boundaries that are used to clip the various data sets that get created by the scripts.
+This must be run at least once before any of the subsequent processes are run.

 `python run.py build`

 ## Run download process

-All the examples demonstrate downloading the data for the date 2024.06.17
+This will reach out to the earthdata portal, and download the data for the specified date and satellite if it is available.

+prerequisite: build

 `python run.py download --date 2024.06.17 --sat viirs`

 # Run data processing

+This step will process the data that was downloaded in the previous step.

+prerequisite: download

 `python run.py process --date 2024.06.17 --sat viirs`

 # Run the plot creation

+This step will generate plots for the data that was analyzed by the process step.

+prerequisite: download

 `python run.py plot --date 2024.06.17 --sat viirs`

 # Archive the data from to object storage

+This step will compare the data in object store with the data that has been downloaded, processed, and plotted, updating the object store where holes are found.
+The days back is usually ok to omit and leave with defaults (20 days), however when recovering from a deactivation of the script and big data holes, you may want to increase this parameter.

+This step is usually run after any local data processing is complete

 `python snowpack_archive/runS3Backup.py --days_back 120`